samyakgaur/django-static-boilerplate/README.md

 4. Rename your project with `python manage.py rename <yourprojectname> <newprojectname>`

 This project includes:
-1. Django commands for renaming your project and creating a superuser
+1. Django commands for renaming your project and creating a superuser.
 2. A cli tool for setting environment variables for deployment.